utshomax/postman-docs/src/pages/docs/sending-requests/websocket/create-a-websocket-request.md

 To disconnect your WebSocket request's connection, select **Disconnect**.

-> If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
+> If you’re using the Postman web app, for the best experience consider using the Postman Desktop Agent.
 See [About the Postman Agent](/docs/getting-started/basics/about-postman-agent/) for more information.